 When you hire a lawyer, you expect them to handle your case with professionalism and skill.
 If your attorney didn’t live up to his or her side of the bargain, it is a black eye for the entire profession, and they need to be held accountable for their actions so they don’t treat others in the same way.
 The experienced Florida legal malpractice attorneys at Lawlor, White & Murphey can help.

 Legal malpractice lawsuits can be a long, hard fight.
 It’s not something you should attempt on your own.
-A knowledgeable lawyer who has successfully represented clients in other legal malpractice lawsuits will know exactly what need to be done to help you reach the outcome you deserve.
+A knowledgeable lawyer who has successfully represented clients in other legal malpractice lawsuits will know exactly what needs to be done to help you reach the outcome you deserve.